-7.97 SOLID SECTION
+7.111 SOLID SECTION

 This option is used to assign material properties to 3D, plane stress, plane strain, axisymmetric and truss element sets.
-The parameters ELSET and MA-TERIAL are required, the parameter ORIENTATION is optional.
+The parameters ELSET and MA-TERIAL are required, the parameters ORIENTATION and NODAL THICK-NESS are optional.
 The parameter ELSET defines the element set to which the material specified by the parameter MATERIAL applies.
 The parameter ORIENTATION allows to assign local axes to the element set.
 If activated, the material properties are applied to the local axis.
 This is only relevant for non isotropic material behavior.
-For plane stress and plane strain elements the thickness can be specified on the second line.
+The parameter NODAL THICKNESS (only relevant for plane stress and plane strain elements) indicates that the thickness for ALL nodes in the element set are defined with an extra NODAL THICKNESS card and that any thickness defined on the SOLID SECTION card (if any) is irrelevant.
+Alternatively, for plane stress and plane strain elements the element thickness can be specified on the second line.
 Default is 1.